jennyhuangg/AnimatedBird/README.txt

 --------------------------------------------------------------------------------

-  Our program supports texturing, animation, and two-dimensional mouse navigation.
+  Our program supports texturing, animation, and mouse navigation.
   The demo program shows a feather-textured bird flapping its wings, and the movement of the mouse can alter the position of the camera around it.
   Texturing has become increasingly more important in design.
 Thus, rather than the standard solid coloring, the bird is colored with a feathers from a textured